Joe2k/kiwix-js/README.md

 ## Unit tests

-Unit tests can be run by opening tests.html file on Firefox or Edge (or Chromium/Chrome with some tweaks).
+Unit tests can be run by opening `tests/index.html` file in Firefox, Edge, or Chromium/Chrome.

 ## Public releases and nightly builds